woodrush/growth/README.md

 ### Contents
 - growth.m - the obfuscated code
-- forest.m - the unobfuscated version
+- unobfusver.m - the unobfuscated version

 ### Explanation
 This program demonstrates several techniques for